shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-deployment-walkthrough-u1.md

 <properties
-   pageTitle="Implementación del dispositivo StorSimple (Actualización 1) | Microsoft Azure"
+   pageTitle="Deploy your StorSimple device (Update 1) | Microsoft Azure"
-   description="Describe los pasos y procedimientos recomendados para implementar el servicio y el dispositivo de la actualización 1 de StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"
+   description="Describes the steps and best practices for deploying the StorSimple Update 1 device and service." services="storsimple" documentationCenter="NA" authors="alkohli"